Mslef/fullstack-catalog/README.md

 ##How to run

+You have to initialize the db first, with the command python db_setup.py.
+You then have to populate it using python populate_db.py.

-Run the command python project.py from the root folder, and the app should run on localhost:5555.
+To get the app on localhost, run the command python project.py from the root folder, and the app should run on localhost:5001.

+##How the app works

+Simply browse the catalog or sign in to create, edit or delete your entries.